Match¶

 Since class Match extends class Region, all methods of

-can be used with a match object.
+class Region can be used with a match object.

 Creating a Match, Getting Attributes¶